 Video: Testing the Sealegs Amphibious Vehicle

-I got a chance to test the Sealegs 7.7 (25’) full-console model in Hingham, Massachusetts, with U.S. Sales Representative Josh Trout.
-Trout’s office is located in the Hingham Shipyard Village on Hewitts Cove, so we simply drove the Sealegs down the road to a nearby launch ramp (top road speed is 6 mph, by the way).
+I got a chance to test the Sealegs 7.7 (25-foot) full-console model in Hingham, Massachusetts, back in 2014 with then-U.S. Sales Representative Josh Trout.
+At the time, Trout’s office was located in the Hingham Shipyard Village on Hewitts Cove, so we simply drove the Sealegs down the road to a nearby launch ramp (top road speed is six mph, by the way).
 To make the land-to-water transition, we lowered the outboard and rolled into the water.
 Once the wheels were raised, we fired up the outboard and we were a boat!

 As we idled out of the cove, Trout showed me some of the Sealegs 7.7’s many features.
-The boat comes standard with comfy bucket seats with flip-up bolsters, as well as a chartplotter/fishfinder unit, stereo and VHF.
-A transom tower fitted with rod holders, antennae and LED floodlights is also standard, as is a retractable stainless steel boarding ladder.
-The boat can comfortably seat 8 adults, thanks to the stable, buoyant hull and bow seating area.
+The vehicle comes standard with comfy bucket seats with flip-up bolsters, as well as a chartplotter/fishfinder unit, stereo, and VHF.
+A transom tower fitted with rod holders, antennae, and LED floodlights is also standard, as is a retractable stainless steel boarding ladder.
+The boat comfortably seats eight adults, thanks to the stable, buoyant hull and bow seating area.
 A Bimini shade can be ordered as an option.

 Once in the open water of Boston Harbor, we put the Sealegs through a series of sharp turns and wake-jumps.
-I was impressed by the boat’s responsiveness, and by how smoothly it cut the waves.
 It truly is a great marriage of a deep-vee bottom and inflatable tubes, which dampen the impact when coming off a wave and provide stability.

 Overall, I was impressed with the Sealegs, and can easily see how waterfront-property owners or those who live near a launch ramp or other water-access site would love this thing.
-Of course, such a nifty vehicle isn’t cheap; price of the 7.7 full-console as tested is $159,000.
-On the other hand, you don’t have to worry about bottom paint, dock maintenance, slip rental or a trailer, so the investment might just pay for itself over time.
+Of course, such a nifty vehicle isn’t cheap.
+On the other hand, you don’t have to worry about bottom paint, dock maintenance, slip rental, or a trailer, so the investment might just pay for itself over time.